 As an oralist, John is a professional saxophonist, performance poet and public speaker with over 1,000 gigs to his credit in a dozen countries since 1979.
 He has traveled widely to apprentice, record and perform with renowned artists and elders from diverse oral traditions.
 He worked as a story producer for CBC national radio and ran his own record label called Word of Mouth.
 He co-curated the Monologue/Dialogue performance art festival, created Canada’s largest spoken word gathering at The Banff Centre for the Arts, and toured an acclaimed one-man show called Two Million Years of Technology.
 He has performed around the world (Seattle, Bangkok, New York, New Orleans, Stockholm, London, Prague, San Diego, etc.) and appears on a dozen CDs and LPs.

-John’s literate credentials include 6 books published including his most recent, Friend or Foe (Groundwood Press).
+John’s literate credentials include 7 books published including his most recent, Born (Groundwood Press).
 He has published hundreds of articles in magazines (Canadian Geographic, BorderCrossings, Shambhala Sun, Downbeat, etc.) and newspapers (Montreal Gazette, Toronto Star, Georgia Straight, Montreal Mirror, etc.).
 He has also written scripts for many television series (seen on Bravo, History, Nickleodeon, CBC, PBS, Vision, Odyssey, etc.) including award-winning programs such as the animated Pippi Longstocking series and the documentary The Genius of Lenny Breau.
 He was the Director of Publications for the Design Exchange.
 He also wrote the libretti for two large-scale multimedia operas, The Salome Dancer and MyAudia.
 He is currently the Executive Writer at the University of Ottawa.